kdwonn/DivE/README.md

 ## Dataset
 For now, provided training script is only for Faster-RCNN + bi-GRU experimental setting on COCO dataset.
 We use the dataset preparation scripts from https://github.com/kuanghuei/SCAN#download-data.
-Place the precomp folder and id_mapping.json under ./data/coco_butd, and vocab file under ./vocab.
+Place the precomp folder under ./data/coco_butd, and the vocab file under ./vocab.

 ## Requirements
 You can install requirements using conda.